gitbarlew/AnyGPT-on-Colab---OLLAMA-with-UI-on-Colab/README.md

 # AnyGPT your own ChatGPT Clone for Free on Colab in under 10 minutes
 This repository provides a setup for a ChatGPT-like interface for Large Language Models (LLMs) on Google Colab using Ollama and a user interface (UI).

-This supports the article "Launch Your Own ChatGPT Clone for Free on Colab: Shareable and Online in less than 10 Minutes" by Bartek Lewicz (https://medium.com/@bartek.lewicz/launch-your-own-chatgpt-clone-for-free-on-colab-shareable-and-online-in-less-than-10-minutes-da19e44be5eb).
+This supports the article "Launch Your Own ChatGPT Clone for Free on Colab: Shareable and Online in less than 10 Minutes" (https://medium.com/@bartek.lewicz/launch-your-own-chatgpt-clone-for-free-on-colab-shareable-and-online-in-less-than-10-minutes-da19e44be5eb).

 ## Functionality: